malihalalva/MuseumOfCandyProjectBootstrap/README.md

 # MuseumOfCandyProjectBootstrap
-Madde a project called "Museum of Candy" using Bootstrap elements.
+Made a project called "Museum of Candy" using Bootstrap elements.